ec5ug/chikhapo/chikhapo_pkg/README.md

 If you happen to run into an error, please check `fast_align/CMakeLists.txt`, namely that `cmake_minimum_required` is set to the following minimum version `cmake_minimum_required(VERSION 3.5)`.

+**Glottolog** The class `ResultAnalyzer` relies on Glottolog data to group languages into their respective families.
+To download this data, please go to the [Downloads](https://glottolog.org/meta/downloads) page of Glottolog to retrieve a copy of the most recent `glottolog_languoid.csv`.
+(This should be a zipped folder).
+Please install this in the root of the repository (i.e. in the same directory as `fast_align` and `huggingface_upload`).

 # Tasks

 The 4 tasks (referenced by their task keys) are as follows: